Regulation of greenhouse gases under the Clean Air Act: Suitability of the Clean Air Act

-Economists Dallas Burtraw and Arthur G. Fraas with the nonprofit and nonpartisan research organization Resources for the Future offer a different perspective on the subject of GHG regulation under the CAA.
+Economists Dallas Burtraw and Arthur G. Fraas with the nonprofit and nonpartisan research organization Resources for the Future offered a different perspective in 2011 on the subject of GHG regulation under the CAA.
 Although they agree that new legislation specifically designed to address climate change is the best long-term option, they characterize the CAA as a, "potentially potent alternative" in the absence of such legislation for the short-term.
 They note, for example, that EPA has already identified improvements in energy efficiency as the most attractive short-term option for mitigating GHGs at existing facilities in many industrial sectors.
 They go on to state that such improvements would most likely be among the first moves made by regulated entities under a legislative approach so it is unlikely that requiring these moves through regulation would result in comparatively higher costs.
 Based on their research, they conclude that domestic GHG reductions of up to 10% relative to 2005 levels could be achieved at moderate costs, which is comparable to reductions that would have been achieved under the Waxman-Markey climate change bill that was passed by the House of Representatives in 2009.
 In their view, the success of regulating GHGs under the CAA as it exists today rests with the EPA:

 "We see substantial opportunities under the Clean Air Act for domestic emissions reductions that can be achieved at what will probably be moderate cost.
 However, enthusiasm about the act as a vehicle for carbon regulation should be tempered.
 First, this paper suggests that achieving meaningful emissions benefits at reasonable cost is possible, but it will require EPA to be bold.
 The agency must interpret sections of the act to enable use of flexible mechanisms, must be ambitious in setting emissions targets, and must shift its focus to a new regulatory program.
-In short, to do all of this well, the agency will need to innovate….
+In short, to do all of this well, the agency will need to innovate ...
 Second, EPA action under the CAA is inferior to new legislation from Congress, especially over the long term.
-Although it is possible to identify some readily available opportunities for emissions reductions and push them via regulation (with market tools to keep costs down), it quickly becomes difficult to identify what steps should be taken next….
+Although it is possible to identify some readily available opportunities for emissions reductions and push them via regulation (with market tools to keep costs down), it quickly becomes difficult to identify what steps should be taken next ...
 With those reservations, however, the Clean Air Act—if used wisely by EPA—can be a useful vehicle for short-term greenhouse gas regulation."